JustinGOSSES/nasa-contractor-jobs-information/README.md

 Also, please note that there are many pathways internship positions where your school must have an accrediated engineering program and there is only one accrediation agency allowed.
 This rule has in the past been applied for positions like a Pathways computer science internship where the required major (computer science) wouldn't normally be considered an engineering major.
 I known of several students who didn't realize their school made them ineligible for pathways interns until it was too late to change schools.
 I know one who changed schools because of it.

+### Remote NASA Contractor Jobs
+<i>A caveat up front is that the job market around remote work is still evolving quickly.
+What is said below is based on limited exprience in 2020-2021.</i>

+Some NASA contractor jobs will now explicitly say in the job advertisement that they are remote friendly.
+This is getting more common to see even if it is still rare overall.
+I've started to see language like "this job is onsite at ___ " to convey that a job is not remote friendly, but it seems the standard language is still developing.

+There are many more positions that are possible to work remotely that won't say anything about it in the job description.
+This can be because they'd prefer a local candidate if possible or because no one thought ot write it into the job description.
+The HR contact listed probably won't know if a position is remote.
+When asking them via email, a good tactic can be to not just ask them but ask them to ask the hiring manager.
+Otherwise, they'll likely just repeat what's already written in the advertisement.

+Be aware that, even if a position is remote friendly, there may be a need for you to come to a NASA center either at the beginning of the role for finger printing and other activities and potentially several times a year for other things.

 ### Can Foreign Nationals be NASA Contractors?
 This has been a common question when I've posted positions in certain Slack channels.